 Soubi just smiled.
 Ritsuka clutched at his shoulders; Soubi moved both hands to Ritsuka's waist.
 His head dipped low, until his lips were at Ritsuka's throat.
 His breath was warm, and his kisses went lower and lower...

 The shirt is in the way, Ritsuka thought, but he didn't move, just tilted his head back to stare unseeing at the ceiling.
 His grip on Soubi's shoulders tightened.
-Soubi sucked at his collarbone, and Ritsuka's back arched; only Soubi's hands at his waist kept him from tumbling backwards onto the floor.
+Soubi sucked at his collarbone, and Ritsuka leaned back; only Soubi's hands at his waist kept him from tumbling backwards onto the floor.
 Then Soubi's head came up and they kissed lip-to-lip again, deeper this time.

 With a sudden, disorienting rush, Soubi lifted

 , changing their positions from vertical to horizontal mid-kiss.